I’ve Got to Follow the Sun

 I have been getting over a bit of writer’s block lately.
 Plenty of thoughts, but just not connected.
 In the midst of that, a title came to me and after a lot of searching for inspiration, I think I am ready to tackle this piece.

 We met random people throughout our stay in Hawaii, but they were usually “one and done” as we moved on and so did they.
 Cancun was different.
-As it was an all inclusive resort, it was like being held in this exotic, beautiful, prison.
+As it was an all-inclusive resort, it was like being held in this exotic, beautiful prison.
 There was no need to venture outside of the walls and the food and the guards were incredible.
 The offshoot of this kind of vacation is that all the guests are traveling in the same circles.
 We were all there together and seeing a couple multiple times a day was the norm and offered the chance to make new friends, which we did.
-Though there were multiple couples, Chris and Sammy, Kristy and Chuck, not Paul (inside joke), half the state of Nebraska, and a very friendly group from Green Bay, Wisconsin, there were two couples who deserve a shout out.
+Though there were multiple couples, Chris and Sammy, Kristy and Chuck, not Paul (inside joke), half the state of Nebraska, and a very friendly group from Green Bay, Wisconsin, there were two couples who merit recognition.

 Marcello and Julianna from Sao Paulo, Brazil were there to do a recommitment of their marriage vows on the occasion of their fifteenth wedding anniversary.
 We met them one of our first nights.
 They had come into one of the lounges and Julianna’s beautiful wedding dress caught our eye.
 Something told us they were looking for company.
 They had, like us, made the trip alone.
 As we started a conversation, we discovered that Marcello was able to speak some English but Julianna could only speak her native tongue, Portuguese.
 After spending some time apologizing to each other for not being able to adequately speak each other’s language, it was decided that we could fill in most of the gaps and we would not let it get in the way of what instantly felt like a friendship in the making.
 By weeks end, I was improving my very limited Spanish, and Marcello, his English.
 We had spent hours learning about each other and forming a friendship that just might, with the help of Facebook, last beyond our week in Cancun.